vasavi-001/event-management-dashboard/README.md

    MONGODB_URI=mongodb://localhost:27017/event-management
    JWT_SECRET=your_jwt_secret
 4. **Run the application::**
+    ```bash
    npm run dev

 Your server will be running on "http://localhost:3002"